 Time Sheets.
-Students are to use the EXCEL spreadsheet provided in the toolbox to compute direct and indirect clock hours.
+Students are to use the EXCEL spreadsheet to compute direct and indirect clock hours.
 You must print out a copy of each week's completed sheet and have it signed by your site supervisor and yourself.
-All weekly time sheets must be submitted to your live session instructor on the day of your live session meeting.
+All weekly time sheets must be submitted to your live session instructor each week.